Birgitta Hoffmann and Kathleen Morris

 Research Meetings held at Wilmslow Library Research room

-- Fridays or Tuesdays: St. Bart’s and its graves and the War memorials of Wilmslow
+- Fridays: St. Bart’s and its graves and the War memorials of Wilmslow

 Nearest Bus Stop: Bank Square, Wilmslow